Svetlana Katok: Education and career

 and earned her doctorate from the University of Maryland, College Park in 1983 under the supervision of Don Zagier.
 She joined the Pennsylvania State University faculty in 1990.

 Katok founded the Electronic Research Announcements of the American Mathematical Society in 1995; it was renamed in 2007 to the Electronic Research Announcements in Mathematical Sciences, and she remains its managing editor.

+Katok was an American Mathematical Society (AMS) Council member at large.